Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Allows you to accept payments quickly for a product or service via a payment popup window.
-It uses PayPal Checkout.
+Allows you to accept payments quickly for products and services via a payment popup window.
+It uses the new PayPal Checkout option.

 == Description ==

+The WP Express Checkout plugin allows you to sell any type of products and services from your WordPress powered site easily using the new PayPal Checkout option.
+Install the plugin, configure some basic settings, create a few products and you are ready to sell products and services from your site.
+The checkout process is quick and easy.

-This plugin provides you a shortcode to generate a customizable PayPal payment button that allows a customer to pay for an item instantly via a popup window.
+This plugin gives you shortcodes to generate customizable PayPal payment buttons that allow customers to pay for items instantly via a payment popup window.
 Customers can pay using PayPal or a credit card.
 It uses PayPal's new/latest Checkout API/Gateway.
-The checkout process is quick and easy.

 The full checkout takes place in a payment popup window and the customer never leaves your site.
 It creates a fast and elegant checkout experience.

 This is ideal for users who want a lightweight and simple solution for selling products or services via PayPal.

+= Checkout Demonstration =

+https://www.youtube.com/watch?v=KF32ZOgsb2U

+= Great for Selling Digital Downloads =

 If you want to sell digital products using PayPal then you will love the simplicity of this plugin.
+You can configure it to expire the download links after it has been used a few times or after a certain period of time.

+= Optional WooCommerce Integration =

 There is also an option for WooCommerce.
-So you can use this plugin to add PayPal Express Checkout gateway to WooCommerce.
+So you can use this plugin to add the new PayPal Express Checkout gateway to WooCommerce.

+= Works with PayPal's Buy Now Pay Later Feature =

 This plugin works with PayPal's Pay in 4 (Buy Now, Pay Later) feature also.
 It lets your customers pay later in 4 installments.

-View configuration and usage details on the [WP Express Checkout](https://wp-express-checkout.com/wp-express-checkout-plugin-documentation/) plugin's documentation page.

-= Checkout Demonstration =

-https://www.youtube.com/watch?v=KF32ZOgsb2U

 = Basic Setup and Usage Video =

 https://www.youtube.com/watch?v=RHVgGQWhCT0

+= Usage Documentation =

+View configuration and usage details on the [WP Express Checkout](https://wp-express-checkout.com/wp-express-checkout-plugin-documentation/) plugin's documentation page.

 = Features =